DanHederman/Game_Engines_Assignment/README.md

 ## What The Project Does

 The project aims to present a visual experince that is controlled by audio with effects that are unique to the audio track being fed to the program.
+The project can either use a microphone to listen to sound and control the tunnel/effects based on noise it picks up.
+The project can also have a track given to it by the user.
+The bands that effect the patterns of the spirals can be changed to a different band.
+There will also be a spinning cube that will be transparent that will track down the tunnel.

 ## How It Works